Cultural Muslims: Morocco

 A survey of about 2,400 Moroccans by Arab Barometer found that due to COVID-19 pandemic the levels of religiosity in Morocco have increased: in 2021 about 6% answered that they are "not religious", 39% said they are "somewhat religious", and 51% "religious", compared to 13% who answered that they are "not religious", 44% said they are "somewhat religious", and 38% "religious" in 2019.
-In 2019, a lower percentage of individuals aged 18–29 considered themselves "religious," with only 24% identifying as such.
-By 2021, this number had further declined to just 10% in the same age group.

 Netherlands

 In 2009, according to a study only 24% of Muslims who took part in the survey in the Netherlands attended mosque once a week according to a survey.
 According to the same 2004 survey, they found that the importance of Islam in the lives of Dutch Muslims, particularly of second-generation immigrants was decreasing.
 This observation was based on the reducing participation of younger Muslims in Islamic rituals, organizations, and prayer.
 The study also predicted that the trend would continue with increasing education and "individualization".
 However, the study also found that second-generation immigrants attached more importance to religion that the first generation as an "individual experience".
 The study concluded "the expression of religiosity by Muslim youth was not much different to that of their Dutch Christian or Jewish peers".